Please click on the sections below for more detail on the following procedures:

 What to include in a request

-If you write your request too broadly, access to the documents sought may be refused or you may be charged for documents which you do not intend to receive.
+If you write your request too broadly, access to the documents sought may be refused or you may be charged for documents that you do not intend to receive.

 Fees and charges